snava10/cubanews/cubanewsjs/cubanews-feed/README.md

 ## Populate the database

-This section is a guide on how to index news in the local database.
+This will run the a full crawling and updating of the feed in the local database.
-WARNING.
-When following these instructions make sure the environment is set up correctly to use the local database.

-1. `npm run start:local`
+`cd cubanews-crawler; ./run-dev.sh`

 ## Learn More about NextJS